 An add code may be provided by an instructor to students who were unable to enroll in the class during open registration.
 When an add code is provided by the instructor, the student will be allowed to add that class during the Late Registration period, the period beginning with the first day of class and ending with the section add deadline date.
 All classes have a "deadline date" and the add codes will be effective through that "deadline date."
-Deadline dates vary by section, please review the Add/Drop/Refund Deadline Dates on the Admissions and Records web page.
+Deadline dates vary by section, please review the Deadline Dates, Drop for Non-Payment, Registration Dates, Final Exam Schedules on the Admissions and Records web page.

 Instructors have discretion to issue add codes when he or she has space available in the class.
-Once you have the add code, you may enter it into WingSpan when prompted.
+Once you have the add code, you may enter it into

+WingSpan when prompted.
 Make sure you pay online to avoid a fee hold.
 You may use the add code only one time.
 Only one person may use the add code.
 Once you have used the add code, it becomes invalid.